 Audrey Niemann Jönsson, ECHO-zone coordinator (Sweden), Uppsala University

 How to take children seriously in urban planning, management and design for a better and healthier environment.

-The expected outcome of our workshop is a set of strategies that can raise awareness among make decision makers at different levels, and within different sectors within urban planning, around their role and possibilities to act in favor of a healthy urban environment for children.
+The expected outcome of our workshop is a set of strategies that can raise awareness among make decision makers and within different sectors within urban planning, around their role and possibilities to proactively work for children's rights, needs and competences in urban planning.

-By participating in planning processes that concerns their own environment, children will develop trust to society, as well as in their own skills and knowledge.
-Trust is central to the development of the individual, his or her health and well-being.
+By participating in planning processes that concerns their own environment, children develop trust to society, as well as in their own skills and knowledge.

 In public discussion, children are sometimes seen as yet another interest group.
-It is important to remember, however, that because they are children, participation is a much greater matter: It is a matter of being included in what concerns our common environment, and of being listened to when they express themselves, in that special way that adults must also learn to understand and respect.
+It is important to remember, however, that because they are children, participation also matters for their healthy development and wellbeing.

 “Listen to the kids!” means taking children’s knowledge and experiences seriously and acting on that information.
 A point of departure for the workshop is that the information children want to share shall be considered in decisions that affect children´s health and well-being both physically, socially and mentally.
-When it comes to children´s outdoor urban environment, one problem is to communicate the information to all those concerned with planning, designing and management in a way that is manageable in their different practices.
+When it comes to the concerns and viewpoints about their outdoor urban environments, it is particularly challenging to communicate the information to all those concerned with planning, designing and management in a way that is manageable in their different practices.

 Inspirational Speaker: Dr. Mara Mintzer, Co-founder and current program director of Growing Up Boulder, University of Colorado.

 - Kerstin Nordin, Lecturer Landscape Architecture, Department of Urban and Rural Planning, Swedish University of Agricultural Sciences